tundish/turberfield-dialogue/turberfield/dialogue/doc/performing.rst

 been good to us.
 But it is very forgiving in the way it allows even minimally-cast scenes to play through.
 Sometimes we want all or nothing.
 Here is a way to pre-filter scenes so that only those fully cast are performed.
-`The code is illustrative and lacks some error handling`.

 .. code-block:: python